benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 You can find a summary of the commands used for each resource type here.
 Each command links to the [LiveData Migrator Command Reference](./command-reference.md) page with more details on mandatory and optional parameters (including examples).

+### Built-in commands

+The built-in commands are always available in a LiveData Migrator command line interactive session.
+They are unrelated to migration resources and operation (other than `exit`/`quit`), but help you to interact with LiveData Migrator and automate processing through scripts for the action prompt.

+See the [Built-In Commands](./command-reference.md#built-in-commands) section in Command Reference for further details of the available commands.

 ### Command line help

 Find a full list of commands that can be used at the action prompt with the `help` command.
 Get command specific help by typing `help <command>` for each command available.

 Type the `<tab>` key if you are uncertain whether a command requires an additional parameter, or if you need to provide a specific value.
 It will help auto-complete parameter values, and display options available for any command.

-## Migrate data
+## Configure storages

-### Validate Source
+### Validate your source

 LiveData Migrator migrates data from a source file system.
-Validate that the correct source file system is registered or delete the existing one (define a new source in the [Add File Systems](#add-file-systems) step).
+Validate that the correct source file system is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).

 :::info
 The source file system is normally detected on startup.
 It will not be detected automatically if your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.